 At the five-building, 820,000-square-foot Warren Corporate Center — bought in 2016 for $136 million — they are again building a standalone amenities center, a 20,000-square-foot space that will contain a food court, conference facilities and a fitness center.
 Outside are walking trails and basketball and volleyball courts.

-In Parsippany, Rubenstein Partners recently scooped up the 700,000-square-foot former Morris Corporate Center IV, rebranding it as Latitude.
+In Parsippany, Rubenstein Partners and Vision Real Estate Partners scooped up the 700,000-square-foot former Morris Corporate Center IV, rebranding it as Latitude.
 Among other amenities, it will feature a “winter garden” joining two buildings and offering fitness facilities and bicoastal-themed food.

 What kinds of extravagant amenities office owners will dream up next remains to be seen, but it’s clear there’s no going back.